 “Delightful?”
 Clara echoed, obviously confused.
 “But the ghost of your Nana just told you we can’t marry.”

-“Yes, well, she was always a terribly busybody in life.
+“Yes, well, she was always a terrible busybody in life.
 I didn’t listen to her then, so I can’t see as how I’d listen to her now.”

 “But…but…we can’t!
 You’ve had a message from beyond the grave!”